gstlaurent/multiplayer-playing-cards/README.md

-# Multiplayer Rummy
+# Multiplayer Playing Cards

-A multiplayer virtual playing card table that allows you to play a game of Rummy
+A multiplayer virtual playing card table that allows you to play a generic game of cards.

+Currently, it supports 9-player Rummy.